 Texas Department of Public Safety – Traffic Offenses – The Texas Department of Public Safety (TxDPS) provides information on license suspension penalties for certain traffic offenses, including reckless driving, and resources for how to reinstate a license after it has been suspended.
 A Dallas DPS office is located at:1500 Marilla 1B South

-Contact Law Offices of Richard C. McConathy today for a consultation about your reckless driving offense throughout Dallas County in Texas.
+Contact The Law Offices of Richard C. McConathy today for a consultation about your reckless driving offense throughout Dallas County in Texas.
 Richard McConathy is an experienced Dallas traffic ticket attorney who will make every effort to help you avoid the most serious penalties to your alleged offense.

 Call (972) 233-5700 for a free consultation about your reckless driving charges throughout Dallas County, Denton County, Collin County, Tarrant County, and the surrounding areas.